Types of Workplace Harassment (and How to Stop Them)

 • Legal Considerations

 It's critical to comprehend the laws governing sexual harassment.
-Employers must take proactive steps to prevent and handle sexual harassment by laws like Title VII of the Civil Rights Act in the United States.
+Employers must take proactive steps to prevent and handle sexual harassment by statutes like Title VII of the Civil Rights Act in the United States.

 Discrimination